wjzhengsh/blockchain/ibmblockchain_support.md

 {: #ibmblockchain_support}

-There are several mechanisms available to obtain support and troubleshoot problems that are associated with your blockchain instance on Bluemix.
+There are several mechanisms available to obtain support and troubleshoot problems that are associated with your blockchain instance on {{site.data.keyword.Bluemix}}.
 {:shortdesc}